sam-vdp/Fast_SSD1322_for_Adafruit_GFX/README.md

 License: BSD

+Forked Oct 2023 by bringert from the venice1200 SSD1322 fork and modfied for an SSD1322 OLED with 128x64 resolution, and with a much faster hardware bulk SPI implementation.
+On an Arduino Nano 33 BLE, the full 128x64 display can be updated in 16 ms. Only tested with hardware SPI and a 128x64 display.

 Forked in 09/2021 from the Adafruit SSD1327 Library (https://github.com/adafruit/Adafruit_SSD1327)
 and modified for the SSD1322 Display Controller with 256x64 Pixel OLED Display Size.
 Other OLED Resolutions and Interfaces (I2C,3SPI,6800,80xx) are currently (2021-09-14) untested.